VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 ### 3.4 Growth Analysis: Scatter Plot (Figure 4)

-The fourth visualization is a scatter plot comparing starting prices (2010 or earliest available) with ending prices (2024 or latest available).
-The size of each bubble represents the growth percentage.
+The fourth visualization is a scatter plot comparing starting prices with ending prices for the selected year range.
+Unlike other charts that use dynamic rebasing, this scatter plot uses the original 2010=100 baseline to show the actual distribution and spread of housing prices across countries.
+The size of each bubble represents the growth percentage, and the color indicates whether growth was positive (green) or negative (red).

 **Key findings from growth analysis:**
 - Countries above the diagonal line experienced growth